jcvignoli/lumiere-movies/src/README.txt

 7. Tool to insert a movie section or a popup in a post
 8. Query page to find a movie IMDb ID
 9. Gutenberg block
-10. Taxonomy page for a person
+10. Taxonomy page for a star

 == Frequently Asked Questions ==